On-line approach to off-line coloring problems on graphs with geometric representations: Subtree overlap graphs with large chromatic number

-The above yields a construction of string graphs with $\chi=\Theta_\omega((\log\log n)^{\omega-1})$ and $\chi_\omega=\Theta_\omega(\log\log n)$.
-In all their intersection models, some pairs of curves need to intersect many times.
-This is because these graphs contain vertices whose neighborhoods have chromatic number $\Theta_\omega((\log\log n)^{\omega-2})$, while the neighborhood of every vertex of an intersection graph of $1$-intersecting curves (that is, curves any two of which intersect in at most one point) has bounded chromatic number \cite{SW13}.
-We wonder whether there exists a construction of intersection graphs of $1$-intersecting curves with bounded clique number and with chromatic number asymptotically greater than $\log\log n$.
+The graphs constructed above also satisfy $\chi_\omega=\Theta_\omega(\log\log n)$, because every color class of a $K_{\omega(G)}$-free coloring of a clean subtree overlap graph $G$ induces a subgraph with chromatic number $O_{\omega(G)}((\log\log n)^{\smash[t]{\omega(G)}-2})$, by Theorem \ref{thm:subtree}~\ref{item:clean-subtree-upper}.
+All intersection models of the graphs constructed above require that some pairs of curves intersect many times.
+This is because these graphs contain vertices whose neighborhoods have chromatic number $\Theta_\omega((\log\log n)^{\omega-2})$, while the neighborhood of every vertex of an intersection graph of $1$-intersecting curves (that is, curves any two of which intersect in at most one point) has bounded chromatic number \cite{SW15}.
+We wonder whether it is possible to construct intersection graphs of $1$-intersecting curves with bounded clique number and with chromatic number asymptotically greater than $\log\log n$ (that $\chi=\Theta(\log\log n)$ can be achieved follows from the results of \cite{PKK+13,PKK+14}).